heptarch/heptarch.github.io/drafts/demon.md

 desk and begins checking the instruments, adjusting, configuring, jotting down readings, pulling on wires which radiate from the junction into the dark of other machine banks.
-She is about to start the cleaning cycle, but intuition---that melodious voice which, not hers, has yet always accompanied her---suggests to check the readings again.
+She is about to start the vacuum cycle, but intuition---that melodious voice which, not hers, has yet always accompanied her---suggests to check the readings again.
 There is a small discrepancy from the Holborn interferometer.